(We serve the following Virginia MLS Areas: MRIS, REIN, CVR, WAAR)

-This kind of exposure to buyers is not available anywhere else.
-You maximize your properties exposure when it is listed in the MLS.
-Your property receives the broad coverage of a large number of realty offices that have access via computer to your home's availability, price and features.
+This kind of exposure to buyers is not available anywhere else except the MLS.
+You maximize your property’s exposure when it is listed in the MLS.
+Your property receives broad coverage in a large number of realty offices that have access to your home's availability, price and features.

 Being listed on the Realtors MLS enables you to take advantage of the power of thousands of Realtors in your area.
 That means more exposure for you!